mozilla/fx-private-relay/docs/translations.md

 development.
 The front end uses [frontend/pendingTranslations.ftl][].
 The back end code uses [privaterelay/pending_locales/en/pending.ftl][].

-Approved strings are ready for translation.
+New approved strings go through several steps to get translated.
 The developers open a pull request to the translation repository.
-The localization team reviews the new strings.
-When the localization team merges the changes, Pontoon imports the new strings.
+The Localization team reviews the new strings.
+When the Localization team merges the changes, Pontoon imports the new strings.
 The language teams translate the strings.
 Pontoon exports them to the translation repository.
 The nightly action updates the submodule to pull in the latest translations.
 The release Docker image includes the new translations.
 Once released, the users see the content in their language.

 [Firefox Accounts]: https://accounts.firefox.com/
 [Firefox Relay Add-on]: https://addons.mozilla.org/firefox/addon/private-relay/